AWS vs DigitalOcean vs Vultr vs Linode: Which Cloud Host Actually Wins in 2026?

 Based on everything I researched, DigitalOcean is where I'd point someone starting a new project without specific AWS requirements.
 The $24 Droplet tier is the sweet spot.
 It's enough headroom for most workloads, and the 4TB bandwidth allowance covers a lot of traffic before you see an overage charge.

-Vultr: the price leader, no frills
+Vultr: price-competitive, no frills

 What do you give up?
 Mostly polish.
 The Vultr console is functional but less refined than DigitalOcean's.
 Their managed services ecosystem is thinner, and their documentation is decent but doesn't match DigitalOcean's depth.
 The community is also smaller, so if you run into an unusual issue you'll find fewer people who've hit it before.